littlejo/killerkoda-labs/aya-dev/aya-first-maps/second-map/step2/text.md

 Array is not a good option for the check if binary is in the list because it's **O(n)** HashMap is the good option because for the check if binary is in the hashmap is in **O(1)**

-You have to add this line with the other map in the `/root/tracepoint-binary/tracepoint-binary-ebpf/src/main.rs` file:
+You have to add this line after the other map in the `tracepoint-binary-ebpf/src/main.rs` file:
 ```rust
 #[map]
 static EXCLUDED_CMDS: HashMap<[u8; 512], u8> = HashMap::with_max_entries(10, 0);